-- 10.1 An annual general meeting of the association must be held within five months of the end of the association's financial year, in accordance with the Act and this constitution, and at a time, on a date and at a place determined by the management committee. - 10.2 The ordinary business to be transacted at the annual general meeting includes: - a) confirmation of the minutes of the previous annual general meeting; - b) receipt of reports and financial statements on the previous financial year; - c) election of voting members to the management committee; and - d) the appointment of the auditor (if necessary). - 10.3 All other business is special business.
-No business other than that stated on the notice for a general meeting may be transacted at that meeting. - 10.4 Unless this constitution expressly provides otherwise, members, the auditor (if appointed) and the officers are entitled to attend general meetings, but only voting members are entitled to vote. - 10.5 A voting member may appoint another voting member to act as their proxy at a general meeting in accordance with sections 10.9 and 10.10.
-The member may give specific directions as to how their proxy should vote on their behalf.
-No person other than the Chairperson, may hold more than 20% of voting member's proxies.
-For all the purposes of this constitution, a voting member represented at a general meeting by a proxy is to be taken to be present at the meeting. - 10.6 All general meetings other than the annual general meeting are special general meetings. - 10.7 A notice of a general meeting must specify the hour, day and place of the meeting and state the nature and order of the business to be transacted at the meeting.
+- 10.1 An Annual General Meeting (AGM) of the Party must be held within six months of the end of the Party's financial year (30 June), in accordance with the Act and this Constitution and at a time, on a date and at a place determined by the Management Committee. - 10.2 The ordinary business to be transacted at the Annual General Meeting includes: - a) confirmation of the minutes of the previous Annual General Meeting; - b) receipt of reports and financial statements and verification statement on the previous financial year to the meeting for adoption; - c) election of voting members to the Management Committee; and, - d) the appointment of the auditor (if necessary). - 10.3 All other business is special business.
+No business other than that stated on the notice for a general meeting may be transacted at that meeting.

-- 10.8 Subject to clause 13, at least 14 days notice of a general meeting must be given to those members entitled to receive notice, together with the agenda for the meeting, and any notice of motion received from voting members entitled to vote. - 10.9 A voting member may appoint as a proxy for a general meeting either: - a) the chair of the meeting; or - b)another named voting member of the association. - 10.10 The proxy appointment must be in writing substantially in the form approved by the management committee from time to time and must be delivered to the Secretary no later than 24 hours before the time of the meeting for which the proxy is appointed.
+- 10.4 Unless this Constitution expressly provides otherwise, members, the auditor (if appointed) and the officers are entitled to attend general meetings, but only voting members are entitled to vote. - 10.5 A voting member may appoint another voting member to act as their proxy at a general meeting in accordance with sections 10.10 and 10.11.
+The member may give specific directions as to how their proxy should vote on their behalf. - 10.6 No person, other than the Chairperson, may hold more than 20% of voting members' proxies.
+For all the purposes of this Constitution, a voting member represented at a general meeting by a proxy is to be taken to be present at the meeting. - 10.7 All general meetings other than the Annual General Meeting are special general meetings. - 10.8 A notice of a general meeting must specify the hour, day and place of the meeting and state the nature and order of the business to be transacted at the meeting. - 10.9 Subject to clause 13, at least 14 days notice of a general meeting must be given to those members entitled to receive notice, together with the agenda for the meeting, and any notice of motion received from voting members entitled to vote. - 10.10 A voting member may appoint as a proxy for a general meeting either: - a) the Chair of the meeting; or - b) another named voting member of the Party. - 10.11 The proxy appointment must be in writing substantially in the form approved by the Management Committee from time to time and must be delivered to the Secretary no later than 24 hours before the time of the meeting for which the proxy is appointed.